maistra/istio-workspace/README.md

 # Istio Workspace

 <!-- tag::description[] -->
-As a developer, do you have confidence that your Test and Stage environments reflect reality?
-Are they easy to keep up-to-date with production?
-Can you reproduce production failure in these environments or locally?
-What about that error you keep seeing on production that’s never occurring on Test or Stage?

-Shipping changes to production sounds scary and dangerous because a lot of things can go wrong.
-What we really want to avoid is to impact regular application users in a bad way.
+Istio Workspace enables developers to:

+ * run one or more services locally during development but make it appear like it would be developed in the actual cluster
+   * this way you can use your favourite development tools
+   * have instant feedback loop
+   * don't make your machine overheating trying to run the whole cluster locally
+ * safely preview incoming changes in pull requests without affecting regular users
+ * have confidence in testing or troubleshooting your services directly in the cluster

-Fortunately, Istio Workspace supports testing on multi-user environment in an unobtrusive way.
+Istio Workspace supports testing on multi-user environment in an unobtrusive way.
-Doesn’t matter if it is QE cluster or actual production.
+It doesn’t really matter if it is QE cluster or actual production.
 We give you confidence that your changes won’t blow up the cluster, and your users won’t even notice a glitch.

 You will need [Kubernetes](https://k8s.io) or [Openshift](https://openshift.com) cluster with  [Istio](https://istio.io/) installed.